Incompressible Optimal Transport and Applications in Fluid Mixing

 The intuition for the above condition is as follows.
 The object $\rho_\# \ell$ is the pushforward of Lebesgue measure by the density function $\rho$ -- it is a measure on $\R$ which describes the relative volumes of the domain $\Omega$ which belong to level sets $\rho(\cdot) = r$.
 Under incompressibility, we cannot change the values that $\rho$ takes on, and thus we cannot change the levels themselves or the relative volumes of the level sets -- only move them around in the state space.

 We also note that while this condition is necessary, it is not in general sufficient.
 Sufficiency seems to depend delicately on the boundary conditions, on the regularity of allowed flow fields, and on the geometry of the level sets.
-Perhaps if $v$ is not required to be continuous then the above condition may also be sufficient.
-However, these questions are far outside the scope of this paper.

-Of course, knowing that two densities are reachable from one another is useless unless one can actually construct curves that connect them.
-Thus, we are led to the following problem. \begin{prob}[State-Transfer] Given initial and final states $\rho_i \sim \rho_f$, construct a input-trajectory pair $(\rho,v)$ such that $\rho_0 = \rho_i$, $\rho_1 = \rho_f$, and $(\rho,v)$ satisfy \eqref{continuity_eqn} - \eqref{incompressibility_eqn} on $[0,1]$. \end{prob}
+Of course, knowing that two densities are mutually reachable is useless unless one can actually construct curves that connect them. \begin{prob}[State-Transfer] Given initial and final states $\rho_i \sim \rho_f$, construct a input-trajectory pair $(\rho,v)$ such that $\rho_0 = \rho_i$, $\rho_1 = \rho_f$, and $(\rho,v)$ satisfy \eqref{continuity_eqn}-\eqref{incompressibility_eqn} on $[0,1]$. \end{prob}

 In general, this seems to be a similarly challenging problem to that of reachability.
 One idea is that perhaps by imposing more structure on the problem, it might actually become easier to solve.
 For example, perhaps it is easier to find optimal trajectories than it is to find arbitrary ones.